KomodoPlatform/developer-docs/docs/notary/assetchains-guide-Komodo-Notary-Node.md

 ./clearassets
 ```

-1. Run assetchains
+1. Run Smart Chains

 ```bash
 ./assetchains
 ```

-1. Wait for it until it stops doing its thing.
+1. Wait for it till it stops doing its thing.
 The import your BTCDwif key

 ```bash
 ./fiat-cli importprivkey U*************************** (your BTCDwif key)
 ```

-1. After it is finished fund your assets with your BTCD address
+1. After it is finished, fund your assets with your BTCD address

 ```bash
 ./assetfunds R********************* (your BTCD address)